Gajdascz/toolbox-ts/packages/depcruiser/README.md

 * `--max-depth, -d <n>`: Limit how deep to follow dependencies.
 * `--ts-pre-compilation-deps`: Detect dependencies that exist only pre TypeScript compilation.
-* `--do-not-follow-path, -X <patterns>`: Include modules matching regex but do not follow their dependencies.
+* `--do-not-follow, -X <patterns>`: Include modules matching regex but do not follow their dependencies.
+Provide patterns as comma separate values.
-* `--do-not-follow-dependency-types <types>`: Dependency types to ignore when applying `doNotFollowPath`.
+* `--do-not-follow-dependency-types <types>`: Dependency types to ignore when applying `doNotFollow`.

 </details>